2020 Big East Conference men's soccer season

-The 2020 Big East Conference men's soccer season will be the eighth season for the realigned Big East Conference.
-Including the history of the original Big East Conference, this will be the 25th season of men's soccer under the "Big East Conference" name.
+The 2020 Big East Conference men's soccer season was the eighth season for the realigned Big East Conference.
+Including the history of the original Big East Conference, this was the 25th season of men's soccer under the "Big East Conference" name.

 Due to the COVID-19 pandemic, the fall season was postponed to the spring.

 Entering the season, Georgetown were the defending conference tournament champions, as well as the defending conference regular season champions.